 “Don’t read the sutras, practice meditation; don’t sweep the floor, practice meditation; don’t plant the tea seeds, practice meditation; don’t ride a horse, practice meditation.” – The Priest of Shinju-an

 There are as many paths to enlightenment as there are seekers; each one must travel his or her own path completely alone.
 Enlightenment comes down to a decision, made in an instant of thought, to let go of the self.
 As Lester Levenson said, “When the ego is zero, God is all.”
 Madame Guyon said, “The less there is of the self, the more there is of God.”
 Meister Eckhart said, “You must know, too, that to be empty of all creatures is to be full of God, and to be full of all creatures is to be empty of God.”

 We must school ourselves in abandoning till we keep nothing back.
 All turbulence and unrest comes from self-will, whether we know it or not.
 We should place ourselves with all we have in a pure renunciation of will and desire, into the good and precious will of God, together with everything that we may will or desire in any form. — Meister Eckhart (Vol. III, p.
 48)

-From this point on you should focus only on what you really are and forget your self.
+From this point on you must focus only on what you really are — Self — and forget your ego-self.
 Lester Levenson said, “There’s neither a higher self nor a lower self.
 There’s only you, identifying with your limitless being or identifying with your limited being.”

-You begin your journey by asking your “higher Self” or a master for help; then you experience a shift of perspective, so that instead of supplicant and supplicated, there is only you.
-As Huang-Po put it, “When you come to have a realization in one thought it is no other than this: that you are from the start the Buddha himself and no other.”
+You begin your journey by asking your “higher Self” for help.
+Gradually you experience a shift in perspective and you see your ego-self in the third person and yourself as Self.
+As Huang-Po said, “When you come to have a realization in one thought it is no other than this: that you are from the start the Buddha himself and no other.”
 All of the masters are you.
-You cultivate this perspective by practicing constant “no-thought” or mindfulness, by being constantly in the present.
-Another way of looking at it is you remain focused on what you are and forget about what you are not, which is all in the past.

 Sometimes I say, if the soul is to know God, she must forget herself and lose herself: for if she were aware of herself, she would not be aware of God: but she finds herself again in God.
 By the act of knowing God, she knows herself and in Him all things from which she has severed herself.
 To the extent that she has abandoned them, she knows herself totally.
 If I am truly to know goodness, I must know it there where it is goodness in itself, not where goodness is divided.
 If I am truly to know being, I must know it where being subsists in itself, undivided: that is, in God.
 There she knows total being.
 As I have perchance said before, all humanity does not exist in one man, for a single man is not all men.
 But there the soul knows all humanity and all things at their highest, for she knows in accordance with being. — Meister Eckhart (Walshe, Vol. II, p.
 168)

-- Separate yourself from others and become nobody in this world.
+- Go into seclusion and become nobody in this world.
 Close and delete social media accounts.
 Do not tell anyone that you have had an awakening because nobody will believe you.
 Lester Levenson said, “Self-realization is the temporary separation of a being from the world, only to become more closely and more intimately united with it by becoming one with it.”

 - Keep your mind on the source of creation, and off of the created.
 A Japanese master named Kanzan was said to have walked the entire length of the Great Eastern Road twenty times without once looking up to notice Mount Fuji as he passed beneath it (Wild Ivy, p.
 25).

 - Do nothing: you must attain the ‘actionless state’ or the state of ‘non-doing’, and this is not the time to learn a new skill.
 As Lester Levenson said, “If there’s effort, there’s ego.”
 Meister Eckhart said, “There is no outward work so perfect, but it hinders the inner life.”
-In all activity, separate yourself from it and be completely mindful.
+In everyday activities, be detached and mindful.
 “Homeward is the Tao’s course, Effortlessness is the Tao’s force.”
 (The Tao Te Ching)

-- Always practice non-dual thinking: remember there is no self and other; no self and not-self.
-Eliminate “I have” and focus on “I am.”
+- Always practice non-dual thinking: there is no self and other.
+Meditate on “I alone am.”
+Whenever you say “I” think of yourself as everything.

-The Vedas declare that the ignorant man who allows himself to make the slightest distinction between the individual soul and the Supreme Self is exposed to danger (rebirth).
+The Vedas declare that the ignorant man who allows himself to make the slightest distinction between the individual soul and the Supreme Self is in peril.
 Where there is duality by virtue of ignorance, one sees all things as distinct from the Self.
 When everything is seen as the Self, then there is not even an atom other than the Self. — Adi Shankara (translated by Yogananda)